UNDERNEATH ARE THE EVERLASTING ARMS

 God has a way of leaving wherever He is not wanted.

 We have sown to the flesh, we in America, and now we are going to reap the harvest.
 And the harvest will be cruel, grim, and bitter.

 Given the lawless grace and rapture teaching, there may be occasional calls for repentance.
-But not the deep turning away from sin until God's people understand clearly that Divine grace is not an acceptable alternative to strict obedience to the Lord Jesus.
+But not a deep turning away from sin until God’s people understand clearly that Divine grace is not an acceptable alternative to strict obedience to the Lord Jesus.